mikejaffe/backend-coding-interview/README.md

 ```

-## What I'd Add for a more robust solution if more time was allowed.
+## What I'd add if more time was allowed.

-- More Search & Filtering - Full-text search, filter by dimensions, date ranges
+- More Search & Filtering - Full-text search,
-- Rate Limiting - Prevent API abuse (Rack::Attack)
+- Rate Limiting - Prevent API abuse ([Rack::Attack](https://github.com/rack/rack-attack))
 - Caching - Redis for frequently accessed photos and photographers
 - Photo uploads?? using carrier wave and S3
+- Background jobs with Sidekiq for uploads

 ## Production Deployment

-This app is configured for deployment with Kamal (Rails 8 default).
+Rails 8 comes with a Dockerfile and ([Kamal](https://kamal-deploy.org/)) for deployments .

 ### Environment Variables